Published by Jeremy. Last Updated on November 16, 2023.

 Keep these points in mind when planning your visit, put on your best ugly Christmas sweater, and plan for a night out with some festive cocktail creations.
 You won't regret it!

-Miracle on Liberty is located at 705 Liberty Avenue in 2021.
-As noted, this review was from a visit to the pop-up in a previous iterations and may not be 100% reflective of this year's experience.
+Miracle on 6th is located at 137 6th Street in the Cultural district.
+As noted, this review was from visits to the pop-up in a previous iterations and may not be 100% reflective of this year's experience.

 For more things to see during Christmas in Pittsburgh, click the previous link!